A. J. Hawk: 2008

 Hawk returned as the starting left outside linebacker for the third consecutive season under defensive coordinator Bob Sanders.
 He started in the Green Bay Packers' season-opening 24–19 victory against the Minnesota Vikings and collected a season-high ten combined tackles (seven solo).
 In Week 11, Hawk replaced Nick Barnett as the starting middle linebacker after Barnett was placed on injured-reserve due to a torn ACL he sustained against the Minnesota Vikings the previous game.
 Hawk finished the 2008 NFL season with 86 combined tackles (67 solo), three sacks, and one pass deflection in 16 games and 16 starts.
 The Green Bay Packers finished the season with a 6–10 record and did not qualify for the playoffs.

 2009

 On January 6, 2009, it was announced that Green Bay Packers' head coach Mike McCarthy had released defensive coordinator Bob Sanders and five defensive assistants.
 On January 19, 2009, the Green Bay Packers announced their decision to hire former New England Patriots' secondary coach Dom Capers.
-Capers installed a base 3-4 defense.
+Capers installed a base 3–4 defense.
 Due to the change, Hawk was moved from weakside linebacker to inside linebacker.
 Head coach Mike McCarthy named Hawk and Nick Barnett the starting inside linebackers, alongside outside linebackers Aaron Kampman and Clay Matthews III.
-In Week 3, Hawk collected a season-high ten combined tackle (eight solo) during a 36–17 win at the St. Louis Rams.
+In Week 3, Hawk collected a season-high ten combined tackles (eight solo) during a 36–17 win at the St. Louis Rams.
 He appeared in all 16 games in 2009 and had 14 starts with 89 combined tackles (67 solo), two pass deflections, two interceptions, and one sack.